SzokolAttila/PillPal/Documentation.md

 #### CreatePackageSizeDto
 This class is different from the rest of the join table classes, because it doesn't join two tables together, only complements data to the Medicine table.
 Properties: MedicineId, Size.

+#### CreatePackageUnitDto
+This class is joined to the Medicine in one-to-many relation with each Medicine only having one PackageUnit.
+Properties: Name.

 ## WebAPI
 ### Validators
 We use different validators for each model, so we can check if user adds a new item or modifies an existing one in the proper way.
 Controllers get the validators via dependency injection and validates data passed in body for POST and PUT requests.